Page loading ... Please wait.

 Printer Friendly Page

 Once the pastry has chilled, remove from refrigerator and place on a lightly floured surface.
 Roll the pastry into an 11 inch (28 cm) round.
 To prevent the pastry from sticking to the counter and to ensure uniform thickness, keep lifting up and turning the pastry a quarter turn as you roll (always roll from the center of the pastry outwards to get uniform thickness).
-Transfer the pastry to a parchment paper lined baking sheet.
-Spread the raspberry jam over the pastry, leaving about a 2 inch (5 cm) border.
-Gently fold the edges of the pastry up and over the filling, pleating as necessary, to form an 8 inch (20 cm) round.
+Transfer the pastry to your baking sheet.
+Spread about 3/4 cup (225 grams) of raspberry jam onto the pastry, leaving a 2 inch (5 cm) border.
+Gently fold the edges of the pastry up and over the filling, pleating as necessary.
 Make sure to seal any cracks in the pastry.
+If desired, brush the edges of the pastry with a little cream and sprinkle with some granulated white sugar.

-Bake the tart in a preheated 400 degree F (205 degree C) oven for about 30 minutes or until the pastry is golden brown.
+Bake for about 35 minutes or until the pastry is golden brown and cooked through.
 Remove from oven and place on a wire rack to cool.
-Sprinkle with chopped walnuts or almonds and dust the top of the crostata with powdered sugar.
+You can dust the top of the crostata with powdered sugar before serving.
 Serve plain or with softly whipped cream or vanilla ice cream.

 Raspberry Jam: